Meet Our New CEO, Simone Grapini-Goodman

 Approval would expand the eligible age for taking the medication from children 8 years and older (which was FDA-approved in late 2022) to children as young as 1 year old.
 The news is encouraging because FDA priority review is given to therapies that may provide great improvements in the treatment, diagnosis or prevention of serious conditions, including T1D.

 This marks a second potential breakthrough for Tzield in recent months.
-In October, Tzield was also accepted for expedited review in the U.S. for stage three T1D through the FDA Commissioner’s National Priority Voucher pilot program.
+In October, Tzield was also accepted for expedited review in the U.S. for stage 3 T1D through the FDA Commissioner’s National Priority Voucher pilot program.
 That approval would make Tzield the first drug to delay the progression of T1D, keeping any insulin-producing cells healthy for as long as possible after diagnosis in adults and children 8 years of age and older.

 What is Tzield?